CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 The cavern boasts a massive blast furnace accompanied by a mechanical bellows, powered by a dry waterwheel.
 The furnace currently stands dormant and devoid of light.
 The room is filled with piles of coal and carts loaded with unprocessed ore.
 Two passages extend west and south, while another set of stairs climbs to the east.
 The dry channel leading out of the cave exits to the north and east.

-Numerous lifeless corpses of dwarves and ogrekins, still adorned in tattered armor, are scattered throughout the room.
+Numerous lifeless corpses of molekin and ogrekins, still adorned in tattered armor, are scattered throughout the room.
 Hovering over them is a skull, enshrouded in an eerie green flame.
 ```

 Among the fallen molekin warriors, eight of them become reanimated as zombies, emerging to pursue any living intruders within the room.
 However, they do not venture beyond this area for more than one round.
 In addition to these, a more intelligent undead entity, a flameskull, stands guard over this location.
-This entity was originally a servant of the mudblood runesmith allied with the Tundelver dwarves and gnomes, and it continues to act upon ancient directives aimed at obstructing any unauthorized passage.
+This entity was originally a servant of the mudblood runesmith allied with the Tundelver molekin and gnomes, and it continues to act upon ancient directives aimed at obstructing any unauthorized passage.

 This impressive chamber previously served as the hub of Tide Echo Cavern's mining operation.
-Here, dwarves smelted ore to yield silver, gold, and platinum ingots.
-The dry channel is where the dwarves diverted the stream from area 18 to power the waterwheel located here, in turn, operating the bellows responsible for feeding the furnace.
+Here, molekin smelted ore to yield silver, gold, and platinum ingots.
+The dry channel is where the molekin diverted the stream from area 18 to power the waterwheel located here, in turn, operating the bellows responsible for feeding the furnace.
 The channel's bottom lies 5 feet below the floor level, and no specific skill checks are required to enter or exit it.
 Characters inside the channel can follow it to the north or east, although the ceiling drops to a mere 5 feet in height after leaving this chamber.

 ### 13. Starry Cavern